-The following is a summary of carryforward projects listed by Capital Program that will be completed or continued during the FY-2015 to FY-2019 Capital Improvement Plan period.
+A summary of carryforward projects listed by Capital Program that will be completed or continued during the FY-2015 to FY-2019 Capital Improvement Plan period.
 These projects will also receive new funds during the FY-2015 to FY-2019 Capital Improvement Plan period.